 - In your example, you suggest a wage increase for only those in management.
 If the wage increase is only to part of the workforce, then the impact on competitiveness will be much lower.

 - It is possible a firm may increase wages, but not increase final prices, but accept a lower profit margin.
 For example, in a recession, firms may be reluctant to pass cost increases on to consumers.
-In this case, they won’t lose competitiveness but will lose profitability.
+In this case, they won’t lose competitiveness but they will lose profitability.

 Increased Wages and Increased Productivity

 Real wages have increased in the past 50 years.
-Rising real wages don’t necessarily lead to a loss of competitiveness – if there is a corresponding rise in labour productivity.
+But rising real wages don’t necessarily lead to a loss of competitiveness – if there is a corresponding rise in labour productivity.
 For example, improved technology has enabled a greater output per worker.
 This enables higher wages without a loss of competitiveness.
 In other words, labour costs more, but workers produce greater output, therefore the cost per output stays the same or even increases.

 Example: German wages have increased since the 1950s quite dramatically, but they are amongst the most competitive countries in the world because of high labour productivity

 Efficiency Wage Theory

-The efficiency wage theory suggests that increasing wages, can in certain circumstances, increase labour productivity because there is greater labour loyalty.
+The efficiency wage theory suggests that increasing wages, can in certain circumstances, increase labour productivity (MRP) because there is greater labour loyalty.
 If low paid workers get a pay rise, they may feel greater loyalty to the company and fear there is more to lose from being sacked.
 Therefore, a higher wage may inspire increased productivity.
 The extent of this efficiency wage theory is debatable, but it is theoretically possible.

 Wages and International Competitiveness

-- A more interesting question is what happens to a countries international competitiveness when there is a rise in relative wage costs compared to other countrie?
+- A more interesting question is what happens to a countries international competitiveness when there is a rise in relative wage costs compared to other countries?